aanchalsd/Shapes-With-Konva/configshapes/README.md

 # How to run it:

-1. Simply go to aanchalsd.github.io/configshapes
+Option 1.
+Simply go to aanchalsd.github.io/configshapes

-                    OR
-2. Download the zipped code and open the index.html in your browser.
+Option 2.
+Download the zipped code and open the index.html in your browser.

 # Steps: